 As we looked for a partner to create the staple ceramic collection we knew we didn't just want the best–we wanted to find someone who believed in the product we were making and, maybe more importantly, viewed ethical creation the same way we did.

-After inquiring with ceramics creators from around Asia we realized we needed to find a partner who valued sustainability and ethical work practices.
+After inquiring with ceramics creators from around the world we realized we needed to find a partner who valued sustainability and ethical work practices.
 Portugal, well known for its ceramics and great people, was a no-brainer place to visit first.

 We inquired with forty different creators in Portugal and were able to narrow it down to ten before flying over.
 Our team rented a car and began our journey from Lisbon to Braga, visiting the best artisan teams.